 When repaying federal student loans, you have the option of enrolling in an income-driven repayment plan.
 There are four different income-driven repayment plans, which base your monthly student loan payment on your income and family size.

 Federal student loans also come with the potential for student loan forgiveness.
-You can get some federal loans forgiven if you qualify for Public Service Loan Forgiveness, which allows borrowers that pursue specific public service jobs that meet the requirements to get loans canceled after making 120 qualifying payments.
+You can get some federal loans forgiven if you qualify for Public Service Loan Forgiveness, which allows borrowers who pursue specific public service jobs that meet the requirements to get loans canceled after making 120 qualifying payments.
 Federal student loan forgiveness is also available on the remaining balance of loans enrolled in an income-driven repayment plan, which is usually 20 or 25 years.
 However, unlike Public Service Loan Forgiveness, the forgiven remaining balance is taxed as income.